 The doctor shook his head in disbelief!

 In May 2023, when he saw the latest X-ray, the oncologist shook his head in disbelief and said: This is amazing.
-He showed me the X-ray before the test with a large gray cancerous mass in the lung, but now it is gone.
+He showed me the X-ray before the test with a large gray cancerous mass in the lung, but now it was gone.

 It was surreal.
 Scans last week showed that only a small portion of the cancer remained – the largest tumour had shrunk from 25mm to 4.6mm, according to the Daily Mail.